Chapel of the Annunciation

-The Chapel of Ss.
-Annunziata in Cori, built in 1411 by the powerful Spanish cardinal Pedro Fernandez De Frias, was part of a complex of medieval origin built in the early thirteenth century near the city center.
-The Chapel of rectangular shape with a large vaulted ceiling is painted entirely and represents one of the most important pictorial decorations of the late Gothic of Lazio.
-The client was also arcipresbitero Cardinal of St. Peter's Basilica at the Vatican, and he had decorated the chapel according to the iconographic models depicted in the Vatican's medieval church.
-A complex history of patronage and patronage continued and completed the decoration of the walls to the death of Cardinal de Frias in 1420.
-Another two Spanish cardinals, Alfonso Carrillo de Albornoz and Juan de Cervantes Llora, did complete the work with the noble Juan de Tovar , leaving their arms together with that of the crown of Castile, region of origin of all actors.
-Even the municipality of Cori participated in the pictorial decoration commissioning to the painter Pietro privernate Coleberti the grandiose Judgment on the counter, made around 1430.
-Another maestranza realized the majestic figures of Apostles in the lower register that for the pictorial quality were attributed to a collaborator the great Florentine painter Masolino da Panicale, Masaccio's companion in Rome and Florence.
+The Chapel of the Ss.
+Annunziata in Cori, built in 1411 by the powerful Spanish cardinal Pedro Fernandez De Frias, was part of a medieval complex built in the early 13th century near the city center.
+The rectangular chapel with a large barrel vault is entirely painted and represents one of the most important pictorial decorations of the late Gothic of Lazio.
+The client cardinal was also archbishop of St. Peter's Basilica in the Vatican and had the chapel decorated according to the iconographic models depicted in the medieval Vatican church.
+A complex history of commissions and patronages continued and completed the decoration of all the walls on the death of Cardinal De Frias in 1420.
+Two other Spanish cardinals, Alfonso Carrillo de Albornoz and Juan Cervantes de Llora, had the work completed together with the noble Juan de Tovar , leaving their coats of arms together with that of the crown of Castile, the region of origin of all the protagonists.
+The Municipality of Cori also participated in the pictorial decoration by commissioning the grandiose Last Judgment of the counter-façade to the privernate painter Pietro Coleberti, completed around 1430.
+Another workman created the majestic figures of Apostles in the lower register which for the pictorial quality were attributed to a collaborator of the great Florentine painter Masolino da Panicale, a friend of Masaccio in Rome and Florence.